elasticpath/react-pwa-reference-storefront/components/src/CartCreate/README.md

 #### Description

-Displays a **Manage Carts** modal window.
+Displays a **Manage Carts** modal window that contains a list of existing carts and how many items are in each cart.

 Shoppers can initiate the following actions:
 - Create a cart.
-- Review the list of existing carts, including how many items are in the cart.
-- Update a cart name.
+The component prompts for a name, calls the process to create the cart, and retrieves and displays the updated list of carts.
+- Rename a cart.
+The component prompts for a name, calls the process to save the change, and retrieves and displays the updated list of carts.
 - Delete a cart.
+The component calls the process to delete the cart, and then retrieves and displays the updated list of carts.
+A deleted cart cannot be restored.
 - Open a cart.
+The component retrieves the cart data and displays the cart items in the [`CartMain`](../CartMain/README.md) component.

 **Note**: Requires that the multiple carts feature is enabled in your Elastic Path Commerce solution.

 #### Usage